Israel Folau: Tonga

-In 2021 World Rugby slightly altered the international eligibility rules for players whom had already played for another union.
-The rule would allow rugby union players, such as Israel Folau, the ability to play for another union if they had a "stand-down period of three years" from one union, among other requirements.
+In 2021 World Rugby altered the eligibility rules for players who had already played for another country.
+The rule allowed players to play for a second country if they had a "stand-down period of three years", among other requirements.
 Given the rule change, and Folau's 'parental-link' eligibility, he would be allowed to represent Tonga from 2022 onwards.
 Coach Toutai Kefu, keen on having Folau play for Tonga, said of the decision: "We'd definitely be interested...
 We're not in a position to bypass players of Israel's calibre.
 We'd welcome him with open arms."
-Folau also expressed his eagerness to play for Tonga, in a consice quip to Kefu: 'Yeah, I'm keen to go'.
+Folau also expressed his eagerness to play for Tonga, in a concise quip to Kefu: 'Yeah, I'm keen to go'.
 The rule change would allow six or seven players to immediately represent Tonga, alongside Folau.

 In 2022 it was speculated that Folau would play for Tonga in the Pacific Nations Cup, which would include Australia A. Following confirmation of a four-team Pacific Nations Cup in July 2022, namely Tonga, Samoa, Fiji and Australia A, Tonga coach Toutai Kefu said Folau's eligibility is due to be reviewed by World Rugby and hopes to bring the former Wallaby in to play in the tournament.
 On 27 May 2022, it was announced that Folau, along with well-known former New Zealand internationals Charles Piutau, Malakai Fekitoa and Augustine Pulu, were selected for the Tonga squad ahead of the Pacific Nations Cup in July.

 Folau made his international debut for Tonga in the first round (2 July 2022) of the 2022 Pacific Nations Cup against hosts Fiji.
 Folau was taken off after approximately a half-hour of play having obtained a hamstring injury.
 Folau and Tonga were kept scoreless, losing 36–0.